• Skip to primary navigation

 Facebook • Instagram

 This national and city landmark is the site of the Staten Island Peace Conference, a failed attempt to negotiate an end to the American Revolution.
-Exhibits include Immigrants: The Roots of Innovation and Claiming the Vote: Her Story, which gives a look into women’s history and the struggle for their right to vote.
+Many visitors enjoy the beautiful view of the water and walking through the park.
 Tours are available but must be booked in advance.

 3. Fort Wadsworth